redhat-best-practices-for-k8s/certsuite/README.md

 ## Upload a previous feedback to the html parser page

-A new feture that we did that allow users to upload a previous feedback that they have to the parser page, they have an option to download the feedback then to upload it for the next time from the html page another option users can have that feedback file in the path #your-code-path/cnf-certification-test/script/
+A new feature that we did that allow users to upload a previous feedback that they have to the parser page, they have an option to download the feedback then to upload it for the next time from the html page another option users can have that feedback file in the path #your-code-path/cnf-certification-test/script/